RudraveerMandal/POGchain/docs/quick-reference.md

 By default the offline `catchup` command will trust and replay whatever it downloads from an archive.
-If the archive contents are malformed or tampered with, or corrupted in transit over an insecure connection, this will only be discovered after catchup is complete, when the node tries to join a network and acquire consensus.
+If the archive contents are malformed or tampered with, or corrupted in transit over an insecure connection, this will only be discovered after catchup is complete, when the node tries to join a network and acquire validation.
 Until then, the node risks being exposed to (and replaying) malformed input from the archive.

-In order to mitigate this risk, POGchain can emit a "reference file" full of trusted hashes for the ledgers of checkpoints, anchored in an SCP consensus ledger value observed on the network it is configured to trust.
+In order to mitigate this risk, POGchain can emit a "reference file" full of trusted hashes for the ledgers of checkpoints, anchored in an pogcvm validation ledger value observed on the network it is configured to trust.

 This reference file can then be reused by running `catchup` with the `--trusted-checkpoint-hashes`